-With nearly seven billion people on our little world the invaders would have their work cut out for them.
+With nearly seven billion people in our little world, the invaders would have their work cut out for them.
 But unlike with other methods of invasion, they wouldn’t have to annihilate us on a grand scale.
 They would only need to tip the population trend in the other direction.
 Year after year of declining births and increased deaths would eventually take their toll.

 So, how could the human race survive?
 Presumably, once a decline in the population was detected on a serious level our scientists would set out to discover the cause.
 Perhaps our understanding of genetics is already sufficient to create our own program to reverse the trends.
 Or, new programs could be implemented so that the healthiest humans could pass on their genes.

 It’s not likely, but there is hope.
-Humans are aggressive, belligerent, stubborn and selfish.
-These are the traits that have led to all the wars ever fought, all the atrocities ever committed and all the conflict that exists in the world today.
-They are also the qualities that might make any alien invader wish they had stayed home.
+Humans are aggressive, belligerent, stubborn, and selfish.
+These are the traits that have led to all the wars ever fought, all the atrocities ever committed, and all the conflicts that exist in the world today.
+They are also the human qualities that might make any alien invader wish they had stayed home.

 Will they be ready for us?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Earth has already been invaded by aliens who are slowly destroying it.
 We are the aliens.